enikeevtg/linux-basics/README.md

   >
   > + `-a`, `--all`
   >
   > Show both listening and non-listening (for TCP this means established connections) sockets.
-With the --interfaces o>ption, show interfaces that are not marked
+With the --interfaces option, show interfaces that are not marked
   >
   > + `--numeric`, `-n`
   >